-(a) Establishment.
+- (a) Original Establishment.
 Blackbaud, Inc., a Delaware corporation (the "Company"), established the Blackbaud, Inc. 2016 Equity and Incentive Compensation Plan (the "Plan") on March 8, 2016, subject to and to be effective upon the requisite approval of the Company's stockholders at the 2016 Annual Meeting of Stockholders (the date of such 2016 Annual Meeting of Stockholders, the "Effective Date").
-No Awards may be granted prior to stockholder approval of the Plan.

-(b) Successor to Prior Plan.
-The Plan is intended as the successor to the Company's 2008 Incentive Plan (the "Prior Plan").
+No Awards could be granted prior to stockholder approval of the Plan. - (b) Restatement.
+This amendment and restatement is a continuation of the Plan and shall be effective as of June 13, 2019, subject to and upon the requisite approval of the Company's stockholders at the 2019 Annual Meeting of Stockholders.
+For the avoidance of doubt, this amendment and restatement of the Plan shall not materially affect the terms or conditions of any Award subject to the Section 162(m) Exception to the extent that compliance with the Section 162(m) Exception is required for the deductibility of such Award, and any such Awards made pursuant to a written binding contract in effect on November 2, 2017 shall not be deemed to be modified in any material respect as a result of this amendment and restatement of the Plan. - (c) Successor to Prior Plan.
+The Plan was established as the successor to the Company's 2008 Incentive Plan (the "Prior Plan").
 Following the Effective Date, no additional stock awards may be granted under the Prior Plan.
 Any shares remaining available for issuance pursuant to the exercise of options or settlement of stock awards under the Prior Plan shall become available for issuance pursuant to Stock Awards granted hereunder, as provided in Section 3(a) hereof.
-Any shares subject to outstanding stock awards granted under the Prior Plan that expire or terminate for any reason prior to exercise or settlement shall become available for issuance pursuant to Stock Awards granted under the Prior Plan that expire or terminate for any reason prior to exercise or settlement shall become available for issuance pursuant to Stock Awards granted hereunder, as provided in Section 3(b) hereof.
-All outstanding stock awards granted under the Prior Plan with respect to which they were originally granted.

-(c) Eligible Award Recipients.
+Any shares subject to outstanding stock awards granted under the Prior Plan that expire or terminate for any reason prior to exercise or settlement shall become available for issuance pursuant to Stock Awards granted hereunder, as provided in Section 3(b) hereof.
+All outstanding stock awards granted under the Prior Plan shall remain subject to the terms of the Prior Plan with respect to which they were originally granted. - (d) Eligible Award Recipients.
 The persons eligible to receive Stock Awards are Employees, Directors and Consultants.
-Cash Incentive Awards may be granted only to Employees.
+Cash Incentive Awards may be granted only to Employees. - (e) Available Awards.

-(d) Available Awards.
 The Plan provides for the grant of the following Stock Awards: (i) Incentive Stock Options, (ii) Nonstatutory Stock Options, (iii) Restricted Stock Awards, (iv) Restricted Stock Unit Awards, (v) Stock Appreciation Rights, (vi) Performance Stock Awards and (vii) Other Stock Awards.
-The Plan also provides for the grant of Cash Incentive Awards.

-(e) Purpose.
-The purpose of the Plan is to advance the interests of the Company and its stockholders by enhancing the Company's ability to attract, retain and reward persons eligible to receive Stock Awards and Cash Incentive Awards as set forth in Section 1(c), and by motivating such persons with incentives to contribute to the growth and profitability of the Company.
+The Plan also provides for the grant of Cash Incentive Awards. - (f) Purpose.
+The purpose of the Plan is to advance the interests of the Company and its stockholders by enhancing the Company's ability to attract, retain and reward persons eligible to receive Stock Awards and Cash Incentive Awards as set forth in Section 1(d), and by motivating such persons with incentives to contribute to the growth and profitability of the Company.